jcoliz/AzDevice.IoTHubWorker/docs/GettingStarted.md

 ## Build/Run Device Software

-To make things easy, you can follow along with the TemperatureController example device software.
+To get started quickly, you can follow along with the `TemperatureController` example device software from the `AzDevice.IoTHubWorker` project.
-This implements the [dtmi:com:example:TemperatureController;2](https://github.com/Azure/iot-plugandplay-models/blob/main/dtmi/com/example/temperaturecontroller-2.json) interface from the official [Azure/iot-plugandplay-models repository](https://github.com/Azure/iot-plugandplay-models).
+This example implements the [dtmi:com:example:TemperatureController;2](https://github.com/Azure/iot-plugandplay-models/blob/main/dtmi/com/example/temperaturecontroller-2.json) interface from the official [Azure/iot-plugandplay-models repository](https://github.com/Azure/iot-plugandplay-models).
-Along the way, you can see how IoT Plug-and-Play is a powerful tool for IoT application development.
+Along the way, you can see how [IoT Plug and Play](https://learn.microsoft.com/en-us/azure/iot-develop/overview-iot-plug-and-play) is a powerful tool for IoT application development.

 ### Place config file